Viraj24Gupta/AI_MAZE_SEARCH/README.md

   You can run the whole project and test it from the website.
   First you have to run apache server for localhosting then add the files to the htdocs folder of the apache folder and finally run and test the whole project.
-   <h1>References</h1>
-  We have created the whole project on our own and taken very less reference from the internet.<br/>
-  We have taken the reference from following sites:<br/>
-  To calculate time taken by the function: https://www.geeksforgeeks.org/how-to-measure-time-taken-by-a-program-in-c/